 The Amazon seller account level reserve is a sum of money Amazon reserves from your balance to cover potential chargebacks, returns, refunds, or guarantee claims after customers receive your product.
 It’s also called an “unavailable balance”.

-You can think of it as insurance of sorts — a proactive strategy meant to protect you, Amazon, and the customer.
-By holding onto a part of the money in your seller’s account, Amazon guarantees all parties will be taken care of in the event that you can’t fulfill an order.
+You can think of it as a type of insurance — a proactive strategy meant to protect the financial liability of your store, Amazon, and the customer.
+By holding onto a part of the money in your Amazon seller’s account, Amazon guarantees all parties will be taken care of in the event that you can’t fulfill an order.

-When Amazon didn’t have holding periods, scammers took advantage of the system by selling tons of inventory for cheap with extended shipping times.
-This gave scammers the perfect opportunity to collect their profits and vanish before Amazon noticed.
+This also helps prevent fraud, since before Amazon had a holding period, many scammers took advantage of the system by selling high volumes of inventory for cheap with extended shipping times.
+This gave scammers the perfect opportunity to collect their profits and vanish before Amazon even noticed.

-Some other reasons why Amazon might put a reserve on your seller account include:
+Here are some of the other reasons Amazon may put a reserve on your seller account:

 - You didn’t provide shipping confirmation